richarvey/boinc/README.md

     docker run -d --name boinc -P richarvey/boinc:latest

-Be warned this opens controll of boinc up to anyone on the network without a password!
+Be warned this opens control of boinc up to anyone on the network without a password!

 ### Custom Project and Keys